Antonio García Angel

 Antonio García Ángel is a Colombian writer.
-He studied at the Javeriana University in Bogota.
+He studied at the Javeriana University in Bogotá.
 He published his first novel in 2001, and has since published a dozen books.
 In 2004, he studied for a year with the Nobel-winning novelist Mario Vargas Llosa under the Rolex Mentor and Protégé Arts Initiative.
-In 2007, he was named as one of the Bogota39, a selection of the best young writers in Latin America.
+In 2007, he was named as one of the Bogotá39, a selection of the best young writers in Latin America.